NyoroGiraffe/Experi-City/03_WorldBuilding/ExperimentalCities.md

 • **Correspondence with the Gregorian Calendar:** The specific Gregorian year (A.D.) that coincides with **1 E.E.** (the year the first ten Experimental Cities were founded) is **not explicitly defined** within the narrative.
 This relationship is intentionally left to the reader's imagination.

-## **6. The Principle of Non-Inquiry into Origins**

-**The Principle of Non-Inquiry into Origins** is a fundamental policy implemented across all **23 Experimental Cities** globally.
-It is established to ensure that the cities can secure a **large and diverse population** necessary for their social experiments, as lineage, nationality, and past social status are rendered irrelevant.
-In Hanasaka, this principle is famously encapsulated in the slogan: "**Once you live in Hanasaka, everyone is a Hanafolk**".

-**Core Provisions**:
-- **Prohibition of Inquiry:** No individual is permitted to inquire into another person’s background or origin unless there is an unavoidable reason.
-- **Confidentiality of Origins:** It is strictly forbidden to disclose another person's origin—whether based on fact or speculation—to others.

-## **7. The Principle of Renunciation of Origins**
+## **6. The Principle of Renunciation of Origins**

 **The Principle of Renunciation of Origins** is a mandatory policy for all individuals seeking citizenship within the **League of Experimental Cities**.
 While the "Principle of Non-Inquiry into Origins" prevents others from investigating a citizen's past, this principle requires the individual to **actively discard their previous identity** to join the social experiment.

 **Core Requirements**:
-- **Renunciation of Nationality:** To obtain citizenship, individuals must **renounce their former nationalities**.
+- **Renunciation of Nationality and any title of nobility or privileged status:** To obtain citizenship, individuals must **renounce their former nationalities and any title of nobility or privileged status**.
-- **Discarding Family Names:** Prospective citizens are required to **abandon their original family names**,.
+- **Discarding Family Names:** Prospective citizens are required to **abandon their original family names**.
 - **Adoption of New Identities:** Residents **choose a new last name** (surname) of their own volition.

 **Purpose and Significance**